What is contract management?

 Digital contract management - an overview

-Digital contract management describes the use of specialized software solutions to replace manual editing processes with digital, standardized workflows with intelligent analysis functions.
-The aim is to make contract management not only more efficient, but also more secure and transparent.
-This includes the automatic recognition of relevant contract data, reminders of deadlines, audit-proof archiving and integration into existing IT systems.
+Digital contract management describes the use of specialized software solutions to replace manual processing procedures with digital, standardized workflows featuring intelligent analysis functions.
+The goal is to make contract management not only more efficient, but also more secure and transparent.
+This includes, among other things, automatic recognition of relevant contract data, reminders of deadlines, audit-proof archiving, and integration into existing IT systems.

 Typical functions of modern software